Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 2\. const manager = new Manager(webPageControls,
 UrlPaths.PERFORM_SIGN_OUT_URL);

-The \`WebPageControls.\` class is responsible for the HTML page elements and is implemented to abstract such elements from the remainder of the code.
+The \`WebPageControls\` class is responsible for the HTML page elements and is implemented to abstract such elements from the remainder of the code.
 This permits the code to be reused across various HTML pages while facilitating enhanced maintainability by providing a centralised access point to the HTML page elements.

-The \`Manager.\` is a class used to manage the video stream.
+The \`Manager\` is a class used to manage the video stream.
 The class abstracts the video stream from the rest of the code.
 This allows the code to be reused for different use cases.
 The class also provides a single point of access to the video stream.
 This allows the code to be